rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/send.md

 You can only SEND an existing NFT (one that has not been [CONSUMEd](consume.md) yet).

+When sending an NFT to another NFT, unless you own both, the SEND has to be [ACCEPT](accept.md)ed.

 ## Standard

 The format of a SEND interaction is `0x{bytes(rmrk::SEND::{version}::{id}::{recipient})}`.